michalspano/AppointDent/server/README.md

 ### `npm run dev`

-Runs the server-side application in the development mode, in port `3000` and `localhost` by default.
+Runs the server-side application in the development mode, on port `3000` and `localhost` by default.

 ### `npm run build`